-Group Board tenure: one year
+Group Board tenure: 2 years

 Mandy officially joined Mace in 2014 after supporting the Board as an external commercial tax advisor for 14 years.
 Experienced in corporate structuring, funding and high-level reward incentivisation, Mandy has made a significant contribution to the business and in January 2018 joined the Mace Board as Group Director for Corporate Strategy to lead on a wide range of activities critical to delivering Mace’s 2022 strategy.

 - How did you come to join Mace?